Bio-DigitalPulse/Horiseon/README.md

 The live link URL for this webpage is: https://ascendedkrishna.github.io/Horiseon/

-A screenshot of this webpage live:
+The relative path for this webpage: .assets/images/HoriseonScreenshot.png